masif2002/AZ-900-notes/README.md

 * Azure **File Sync** enables to sync on premises file server in the cloud
 * Azure **Migrate** is a service that allows you to easily migrate to the cloud.
 It scans for VMs, databases, services in your environments (on-premises) and plans for your migration
 * **DataBox** is a physical device that you can request for to transfer data to Azure offline

+## Identity Services
+* Azure Active Directory (AAD) is an Identity as a Service provided by Azure.
+It is not the same as the traditional Active Directory that runs on Windows
+* Developers can use AAD to implement authentication for their end users
+* There is an option called Conditional access in AAD which allows to set up MFA and other restrictions on detecting unusual login

+## Security and Governance
+* Azure Policy and BluePrint is used for security and Governance
+> Azure Blueprints makes it possible for development teams to rapidly build and start up new environments with trust they're building within organizational compliance

+* Microsoft Defender is a paid service provided by Azure for  security protection of cloud services
+### Zero Trust Security Model
+* Just In Time (JIT) Model: You request for permissions only when you need it
+* Just-Enough-Access (JEA): Least previlige principle

+### Role Based Control Access
+* Roles in Azure are similar to GCP.
+They are permissions binded to users

+> Policies are attached to resources whereas roles are attached to users